f-droid/fdroidclient/README.md

 > Invalid file: extern/UniversalImageLoader/library/build.xml

 Check the output of the ./ant-prepare.sh command.
 This error is often accompanied by the following message:

 > Error: The project either has no target set or the target is invalid.
 > Please provide a --target to the 'android update' command.

-The most likely cause of this is that your installed Android SDK is missing the target API specified by one of the dependencies.
-For example, at the time of writing this, UniversalImageLoader requires the "android-16" API (extern/UniversalImageLoader/library/project.properties), however the default install of the Android SDK will usually only install the latest version ("android-19" as of writing).
-NOTE: While it may be tempting to add "--target=android-19" to the ./ant-prepare.sh script, it is not the correct solution.
-Although it may work, it can also cause strange bugs when the upstream library uses features of the earlier SDK which have changed in later versions.
+The most likely cause of this is that your installed Android SDK is missing the target version specified by one of the dependencies.
+For example, at the time of writing this, UniversalImageLoader uses the "android-16" target API, however the default install of the Android SDK will usually only install the latest version ("android-19" as of writing).
+So you will have to install the "android-16" target via the SDK manager.

+NOTE: While it may be tempting to add "--target=android-19" to the ant-prepare.sh script, it is not the correct solution.
+Although it may work, it can cause strange bugs at runtime.

 License